Kei Besar

 And the village is nice as well:

 Lerohoilim may have some appeal to travelers that don’t want to see tourists or perhaps to people touring around Kei Besar.
-It’s a cozy place but it isn’t unmissable.
+It’s also near Harangur waterfall.

 West coast north of Elat